 Developing data standards is a key goal of EarthCube, and doing so for paleoclimate was one of LinkedEarth’s core missions .
 Over the life of this project, we have come to realize that a data standard is really three things:

 - standard guidelines for reporting data (i.e. a reporting standard)

-I like to think of this as the organization of library cards into an old-fashioned file cabinet (to give you an idea, this is the library I’m thinking of).
+I like to think of this as the organization of library cards into an old-fashioned file cabinet (to give you an idea, this is the library I have in mind).
 For this card system to function, one needs: (1) a set of compartments and drawers to house the cards; (2) labels to identify and classify the books; and (3) a disciplined adherence to the classification system.
 That is: including essential information on the cards, and putting them back where they belong, otherwise the classification falls apart.

 We now have a standard digital format (LiPD) and a budding research ecosystem around it.
 We have also standardized the terminology via the LinkedEarth Ontology.
 And as of last month, we now have the beginnings of a reporting standard: PaCTS.

 PaCTS is the PaleoClimate reporTing Standard, a grassroots effort to standardize the data and metadata that would most ensure the most long-term value for digitally-archived paleoclimate datasets, past, present and future.
 We just submitted a paper describing the first version of the standard to Paleoceanography & Paleoclimatology, and are now turning the page and taking stock of lessons learned.
 To me, there are five major ones: